hermestechlabs/RecruitmentTest/README.md

 Part One: Hermes Tech Lab Jam
 ------
-The task is to create an address application or a mobile app that allows the user to enter a postcode as a search parameter.
-The application should then return a a list of addresses for that postcode.
+The task is to create an application that accepts a postcode as a search parameter.
+The application should then return a list of addresses for that postcode.
 The user should then be able to select one of the addresses from the results list and a map of the selected address is displayed along with the full address details.

 To do this you will use the Hermes Address Lookup API.
 The specification is detailed below:

 ### Hermes Postal Addresses for a single postcode

-To returns a list of addresses for a postcode.
+Returns a list of addresses for a postcode.

 Request
 ```